wiobber/ximeraTasks/README.md

 The page then has a lot of environments, some have answerables, some don't.

-**The total page score is the sum of the number of environments with answerables**
+**The total page score is determined by the number of environments with answerables** (Technically, the total page score is 1, with each enviroment contining an answerable being worth 1/(number of environments with answerables).
 If environments are nested, (boxes within boxes) Any answerable within the nests trggers this to be counted.

-When nested environments have multiple answerables, say n answerables, even within different levels of nesting, we want the total score of the problem to be determined by the sum of the answerables.
+When nested environments have multiple answerables, say n answerables, even within different levels of nesting, we want the total score of the problem to be determined by the total number of answerables.
+So each answerable within this environment would be worth 1/((number of environments with answerables))*(1/(number of answerables within this environment))

 (Note -- this is somewhat different than how it currently works, but I think this is better and more clear to all users; authors, instructors, students.)